abespejo/MADA_AD/README.md

 Estimation des données d'activités
 ======================================

-This is a good example of what we are going to do
+This is a good example of what we are going to do in order to estimate the activity data